The Rise of AI | 'A step beyond': Businesses celebrate breakthroughs, brace for challenges

 Predictions drive those decisions, and the ability to make predictions requires the ability to see patterns.

-Some people are good at seeing patterns, but artificial intelligence exceeds human limits, said Alan Briggs, machine intelligence engineer for Concurrent Technologies Corp. in Savage, Maryland, near Baltimore/Washington International airport.
+Some people are good at seeing patterns, but artificial intelligence exceeds human limits, said Alan Briggs, machine intelligence engineer for Concurrent Technologies Corp. in Savage, Maryland, near Baltimore/Washington International Thurgood Marshall Airport.
+CTC is based in Johnstown.

 “I think advancements in AI are going to help make those predictions better,” Briggs said.
 “If we can take in more data, find more complex patterns, then we can make decisions a step beyond what humans have done so far.”